WarwickMicroscopy/Howie-Whelan_2-beam/README.md

 5) Picmax - the maximum image size.
 Will over-rule pad.
 6) Lattice parameter a0, in nm.
 7) Poisson's ratio nu.
-8) Burgers vector b in the usual Miller indices (fractional unit cell coordinates)
+8) Burgers vector b in the usual Miller indices (fractional unit cell coordinates).
+In version v1.4 there are TWO parallel dislocations with Burgers vector b1 and b2
+8a) In version v1.4 the position of the two dislocations relative to the centre of the simulation volume are given by coordinates q1 and q2
-9) Line direction in Miller indices
+9) Line direction u in Miller indices
-10) Foil normal in Miller indices
+10) Foil normal z in Miller indices
-11) g-vector in Miller indices
+11) g-vector g in Miller indices

 Images are saved as 32-bit .tif files and a .png using the default path.